Governance

 • Consult outside experts during the investment vetting process, keep improving the monitoring process

-• Changes in the external business environment could negatively affect the value of our real-estate holdings
+• Changes in the external business environment could, along with other changes, negatively affect the value of our real-estate holdings

 • Offload non-business assets to improve efficiency of real-estate and net cash